elinik0108/RL/RL/README.md

 ![pong.gif](pong.gif)

+Note that to achieve the expected performance, you _may_ want to write a script that tries out different parameters (gamma, epsilon, et cetera, but also different extents of state simplification) and logs the number of wins after 350 episodes for every parameter combination.
+The script is merely a helper and you do not need to submit it.

 As stretch tasks, you may want to implement a planner that achieves the same objective, or a Deep learner.
 If so, please still submit a copy of the basic Q-learner.
 Note that the stretch tasks are entirely optional and may take a lot of time to complete.